Events and Symposia Schedule

-April 30, 2018 - Roundtable Discussion, “Reflections on an Interdisciplinary Journey: A Conversation with Dr. Jane Caputi”
+April 30, 2018, Roundtable Discussion: “Reflections on an Interdisciplinary Journey: A Conversation with Dr. Jane Caputi.”

 As the final event of the year, Dr. Caputi will discuss turning points in her career that deepened her understanding of interdisciplinarity and how this enriched her work as a scholar, teacher, and activist.

-April 26, 2018 - Performance and Workshop, Climbing PoeTree
+April 26, 2018, Performance and Workshop: Climbing Poe’s Tree.

-Climbing PoeTree is an award-winning multimedia theater, dual-voice spoken word, visual art, sustainable touring, and community organizing duo.
+Climbing Poe’s Tree is an award-winning multimedia theater, dual-voice spoken word, visual art, sustainable touring, and community organizing duo.
 Co-creators Alixa Garcia and Naima Penniman are cultural architects committed to re-framing the story through multi-voice spoken word, hip hop, world music, and multimedia theater that translate deep research around the most pressing issues of our time into stunning artistry that catalyzes their audiences to activate the transformation they wish to cultivate within themselves and their communities.

-April 23, 2018 - Lecture, “Native Resistance in the Age of Trump” by Nick Estes, PhD
+April 23, 2018, Lecture: “Native Resistance in the Age of Trump.”

-April 18, 2018 - Teaching Circle and Roundtable, “Analyzing Structures of Power and Privilege: Reflections of Interdisciplinary Teaching and Pedagogy.”
+April 18, 2018, Teaching Circle and Roundtable: “Analyzing Structures of Power and Privilege: Reflections of Interdisciplinary Teaching and Pedagogy.”

 This teaching circle features three interdisciplinary scholar/teachers: Anna Agathangelou (Departments of Politics, Social and Political Thought, Gender and Women’s Studies at York University); Heather Turcotte (Crime and Justice Studies, Black Studies Program, Women and Gender Studies, Sustainability Studies, and Urban Studies at University of Massachusetts, Dartmouth); and Catia Cecilia Confortini (Peace and Justice Studies Program at Wellesley College).

+- March 8, 2018, Film Screening and discussion: “Feed the Green: Feminist Voices for the Earth.”
 Scholar in Residence, Jane Caputi, will screen her documentary film featuring prominent feminists and environmentalists, as well as images from popular culture that illustrate environmentally destructive world views that are often unconsciously held.
 Dr. Caputi will field questions from the audience after the film.

 The documentary “Fattitude” explores prejudice and discrimination faced by fat people.
-The screening will be followed by a panel discussion including filmmakers, Lindsey Averill and Viridiana Lieberman, and two faculty from Merrimack College: Dr. Jane Caputi (Scholar in Residence) and Dr. Melissa Zimdars (Communication and Media Studies).
+The screening will be followed by a panel discussion including filmmakers, Lindsey Averill and Viridiana Lieberman, and Dr. Jane Caputi, Scholar in Residence, and Dr. Melissa Zimdars, Communication and Media Studies.

-(Rogers Center Tambakos Film Series)
+Rogers Center Tambakos Film Series.

 - February, 27, 2017, Lecture: “What Makes Life Worth Living?
 How Have American Philosophers Addressed This Question?”
 John Kaag, professor of philosophy at UMass-Lowell, discussed themes from his critically acclaimed book “American Philosophy: A Love Story.”

 January 26, 2017, Lecture: “The Challenge of Bias: The Case for Global Interdisciplinary Studies.”
 Maghan Keita, professor of history and founding director of the Institute for Global Interdisciplinary Studies at Villanova University, discussed his award-winning book “Race and the Writing of History: Riddling the Sphinx.”

-“Symposium on Identity, Purpose and Meaning.”
-Father Richard Piatt, professor of practice in theater and director of the Rogers Center for the Arts; Christina Hardway, associate professor and chair of psychology; and Bryan Bannon, associate professor and director of environmental studies and sustainability, shared insights from their co-enrolled course “Living a Meaningful Life: Creativity, Identity and Reflection.”
+November 21, 2016, Symposium: “Identity, Purpose and Meaning.”
+Father Richard Piatt, professor of practice in theater and director of the Rogers Center for the Arts; Dr. Christina Hardway, Psychology, and Bryan Bannon, Philosophy and Environmental Studies and Sustainability, shared insights from their co-enrolled course, “Living a Meaningful Life: Creativity, Identity and Reflection.”